ngi-nix/ngipkgs/README.md

 ## Continuous Builds of Packages with Hydra

 All packages in the main branch of NGIpkgs are automatically built by a [Hydra](https://github.com/NixOS/hydra) server.
-The results of these builds can be seen at <https://hydra.ngi0.nixos.org/jobset/NGIpkgs/main#tabs-jobs>
+The results of these builds can be found at <https://hydra.ngi0.nixos.org/jobset/NGIpkgs/main#tabs-jobs>

 ## Reasoning for Creation of the NGIpkgs Monorepo